 The School of Oceanography fosters continued advancement of the ocean sciences, solutions to problems of societal relevance, and public awareness of the marine environment.
 It is at the forefront of creating knowledge and understanding about the ocean through observation, theory, modeling and technological innovation.
 The School focuses on learning and discovery, equipping students with knowledge and insights, scholarly methods, scientific tools and communication skills.

-We offer the degrees of Bachelor of Science (BS), Master of Science (MS), and Doctor of Philosophy (PhD).
+We offer the degrees of Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), and Doctor of Philosophy (PhD).

 Our Director is Dr. Rick Keil, Professor of Chemical Oceanography.